jwade005/NTI460-SCC-Proj-Proposal/SCC_Proj_Proposal.md

 ### 3.4 Ideal end-state

-After all the analysis are done and processed, the ideal end-state from a DevOps standpoint will be documented and presented.
+After all the analyses are completed and processed, the ideal end-state from a DevOps standpoint will be documented and presented.
 This will include the process and tools that will fit the client requirement.
 Some of the process will be: Code review process; Versioning best practice; Infrastructure recommendation to use of private cloud; and so on.

 The ideal end-state consists of the following after initial consultation with the client: